Improved clinch knot

 The improved clinch knot, also known as the Salmon Knot, is a knot that is used for securing a fishing line to the fishing lure, but can also affix fishing line to a swivel, clip, or artificial fly.
 This is a common knot used by anglers because of its simple tie and strong hold.
-When more pull is being applied, the harder the knot turns into itself, increasing the strength of the connection.
+The more tension is applied, the tighter the knot becomes, increasing the strength of the connection.
 It can be used with many kinds of line including mono-filament, fluorocarbon, and braided fishing line.
+The difference from the basic clinch knot is that the working end is passed through the loop that is created in the second-last step.